Taft College Academics

 Welcome to the English Department page!
 We invite you to review faculty profiles, English major careers, English program requirements, reading/writing/research resources, rubrics and much more.

-The Liberal Arts Division consists of classes and programs offered in the areas of arts, humanities, philosophy and foreign languages.
+The Business, Arts, & Humanities Division consists of classes and programs offered in the areas of arts, humanities, philosophy and foreign languages.
 Taft College offers an Associate in Arts for Transfer (AA-T) degree in Art History and Studio Arts.